 The W.I.N.
-(What I Need) Club is a before school tutorial program offered to students scoring Not Met or Approaching on SCReady testing.
+(What I Need) Club is a school tutorial program offered to students scoring Not Met or Approaching on SCReady testing; teachers and other assessment scores are used to identify attendees.
 At minimum, students attend a session per week in the area of greatest need, based on students' SCReady scores or district benchmark data.
-Students utilize an online program called IXL and/or attend a small group with a teacher.
+Students are served in ELA or math; sometimes students are served in both academic areas.
 These teachers plan and deliver small group lessons based on student data.